Lewington-pitsos/ml/bag_o_tricks/tabular.md

 - *fine tune* even more once you get close to desired parameters (~0.5%)

-- a dataset containing many dubious features will perform better than a small subset of that dataset containing only the most correlated features.
-Dubious data appears to be better than none at all.
+- a dataset containing many so/so features will perform better than a small subset of that dataset containing only the most correlated features.
 Hence high-quantity feature engineering is maybe good.

 - target transformation, normalize the target variable, (~0.4%)

+- if numerical features are skewed, try un-skewing them (box cox transform with lambda 0.15 is good), most helpful to linear classifiers (but oddly still helps tree classifiers).

-- when imputing data, calculate mean, mode, etc from the combined train/test dataset.
+- when imputing data, calculate things like mean, mode, etc from the **combined** train/test dataset.
 These values will be more accurate period.

-- if numerical features are skewed, try un-skewing them (box cox transform with lambda 0.15 is good), most helpful to linear classifiers.

 - impute data using k-nearest neighbor (~0.01%)

+- removing *some* useless columns can improve performance

 - kill outliers